Santhosh007joker/MATLAB-Robotics/README.md

 [configSol, solInfo] = ik('endEffector', targetPose, weights, initialGuess);
 ```

+The `weights` vector controls how strictly the solver has to match position versus orientation, and `initialGuess` gives it a starting point to search from rather than starting cold every time.

+> Try this yourself: pick a target point that's clearly outside your arm's reach and run the same `ik` call.
+Look at `solInfo` afterward, it'll tell you the solver didn't fully converge, which is exactly the kind of feedback you want before that same target gets fed to a real motor.

 FK tells you where you are.
 IK tells you how to get where you need to be.
 Every move the arm ever makes, reaching for a keycard, aligning a scanner, is really IK being solved over and over, several times a second.

 ## Control Theory: PID